-Those who have been here since – and even before – the housing market crash has seen the immense change in the Puget Sound city in just the last ten years alone.
+Those who have been here since before the housing market crash have seen the immense change in our Puget Sound city.
 For those who are trying to understand what all this change means for them, here are a few ways Seattle homeowners are being impacted by our hot housing market.

 Increase in Property Values